 About me… For starters, I proudly wear the crown in being Grammy Tammy.
 I was graced with a princess granddaughter after raising, and surviving, rambunctious sons.
-All I knew besides being knee deep in muddy waters, stinky socks, baseballs and Tonka trucks, were starving boys and harassing girls.
-Now a whole new world of tiaras and tutus and bright pink manicures/pedicures enriches each day along with giggles and princess kisses.
+All I knew besides being knee deep in stinky socks, baseballs and Tonka trucks, were starving boys and enamored, pestering girls.
+Now a whole new world of tiaras and tutus and bright pink manicures-pedicures enriches each day along with giggles and princess kisses.

 On a more serious note, I am a beach girl raised in good ‘ole Southern California.
 When I’m traveling abound and running through airports, I am often asked if I was raised in the south due to my Tammy Flare.
 I jokingly reply, “Well, you could say so.
 I grew up in beautiful San Diego County.
 That is in the south, you know!”

 I am living each day as a treasured daughter who has embraced God’s grace, determined to leave a legacy of love through the realm of advocacy.
 Being a “Voice” for those who have lost theirs through the imprisonment of abuse and addiction, along with suffering from great trauma and violence, is an honor to glorify my Beautiful Jesus.
 My motto and the way I see it is: There is no shame in our game; Jesus is His name!

 I am proud to say I graduated Magna Cum Laude and am a lifetime honorary scholastic member of Alpha Lambda Delta while accomplishing my Bachelor’s of Science in Religion, with a minor in church ministries.
 But… and I preface it with a big BUT… I am forever working on my Master’s of Divinity.
 Some day!
 I’m Grammy Tammy; doing everything backwards!

 I know all too well the life application meaning of Philippians 4:13 at its finest: I can do all things through Christ who strengthens me.
 So hard, but so rewarding!